Ixodes holocyclus: Larva

-Larvae, also known as 'seed ticks' and sometimes 'grass ticks', emerge from the eggs and move towards lateral branches, or across grassy areas during humid weather, to find and attach to their hosts.
-Larvae undergo 7–44 days of hardening and then climb vegetation (e.g., the tips of leaves), from where they attach to a passing host.
-Larvae feed for 4–6 days then drop to the ground.
-Over a further 19- to 41-day period, larvae then moult to become nymphs.
-The overall period in the larval stage (hatch to moult) is temperature dependent.
+Larvae, also known as "seed ticks" and sometimes "grass ticks", emerge from the eggs and move towards lateral branches, or across grassy areas during humid weather, to find and attach to their hosts.
+Larvae undergo 7–44 days of hardening and then climb vegetation (e.g. to the tips of leaves), from where they attach to a passing host.
+Larvae feed for 4 to 6 days then drop to the ground.
+Over a further 19- to 41-day period, larvae moult to become nymphs.
+The overall period in the larval stage, from hatch to moult, is temperature dependent.
 It takes about 20 days at 27.5 °C and 40 days at 21 °C, but may extend to 36 weeks.
 Larvae are just visible to the naked eye.
 Under laboratory conditions unfed larvae can survive for 162 days.